jeju5/management/cs/aws/aws_developer.md

 * Lambda Good Practice
   * To enable 'reusing variables & singletons', Limit re-initialization of those on every invocation.
 You can Move the client initialization out of your function handler

+* Temporary File
+  * Best way to store temporary files created by Lambda function is to put it under /tmp (512MB capacity)

 * AWS Lambda Deployment Package in Node.js
   * A deployment package is a ZIP archive that contains your function code and dependencies